F.a.q.s

 Step 1 – Provide personal information

-Enter an amount you entered on one of your income tax and benefit returns.
+- Enter the amount you entered on one of your income tax and benefit returns.
 Have a copy of your returns handy.
-The line amount requested will vary, it could be from the current tax year or the previous one.
+The requested line amount may vary; it could be from the current tax year or the previous one.
 To register, a return for one of these two years must have been filed and assessed.

 Step 2 – Enter the CRA security code